-- 9. Perform the following actions: - Accept or change the Java installation directory. - Click License Agreement to open the terms of the license. - Select the license agreement check box to accept the license terms. - Click Install Java.
+10. Perform the following actions:

+- Accept or change the Java installation directory. - Click License Agreement to open the terms of the license. - Select the license agreement check box to accept the license terms. - Click Install Java, and click OK in the pop-up window to confirm the installation.
 This might take several minutes.